Even royals gotta cut loose sometimes.

 Prince William showed off a few hip-hop moves today during his visit with Kate Middleton to a homeless shelter in southeast London, where the cute-as-ever couple also took part in a baking class and helped make cookies for a resident's 18th birthday.

-Later it was off to join Queen Elizabeth and family at their traditional Christmas gathering place of Sandringham, but first, Kate and Will spread some good cheer closer to home.
+Later it was off to join Queen Elizabeth II and family at their traditional Christmas gathering place of Sandringham, but first, Kate and Will spread some good cheer closer to home.

 The Camberwell Foyer center where they went today is run by Centrepoint, a leading charity benefiting homeless youths, which runs a number of social-service programs around the United Kingdom.
 Princess Diana used to take her boys with her on visits to Centrepoint shelters, and now William is the organization's patron.